hallieeilerts/CA-CODE_Automation/README.md

 -   squeezing
 -   uncertainty

-The directory structure for the `/src` directory is thus:
+The directory structure for `/src` is thus:

     /src/data_preparation/
     /src/estimation/